Corruption in Mauritius: Albion Gate Macarena Party

-During the night of 29 March 1997 and the morning of 30 March 1997 police received complaints from local residents about a noisy party held at a Labour Party political activist's bungalow in the village of Albion.
-It was further revealed that several young women and even an under-age girl had been invited to the Macarena Private Party where they had to dance and undress to the tunes of Los Del Rio's song "Macarena".
+During the night of 29 March 1997 and the morning of 30 March 1997, police received complaints from local residents about a noisy party held at a Labour Party political activist's bungalow in the village of Albion.
+It was further revealed that several young women and even an underage girl had been invited to the Macarena Private Party where they had to dance and undress to the tunes of Los Del Rio's song "Macarena".
 One of the young women refused to dance and managed to escape from the bungalow where former Prime Minister Navin Ramgoolam and his close associates former MP Iqbal Mallam-Hassam, Air Mauritius executive Nash Mallam-Hassam, Yousoof Jokhoo and optician Farouk Hossen were also partying.
-Ajay Daby, the lawyer who represented the young women, even brandished a black underwear at a public meeting, claiming that it belonged to a well known politician and had been recovered on Albion beach.
+Ajay Daby, the lawyer who represented the young women, even brandished black underwear at a public meeting, claiming that it belonged to a well-known politician and had been recovered on Albion Beach.
 The state's radio station MBC was even banned from airing Los Del Rio's song "Macarena" following Navin Ramgoolam's orders.
 This scandal dubbed Albion Gate and Affaire Macarena by the local press contributed to the June 1997 break-up of the Labour-MMM coalition.

 Scandal of Blankets (Affaire Molleton)

 Following allegations made in 1999 and a subsequent investigation by the now-defunct Economic Crime Office (ECO), the former Labour Party minister of Social Security (Vishnu Bundhun) was handed a six-month jail sentence for bribery.
-The magistrates found him guilty of taking bribes during the procurement process of 105,000 blankets donated to pensioners by the government.
-A senior government civil servant (Permanent Secretary) confessed that the minister had ordered the collection of a commission of Rs.10 per blanket from the supplier.
+Magistrates Pritviraj Feckna and Shameem Hamuth-Laulloo found Bundhun guilty of requesting bribes during the procurement process for 105,000 blankets donated to pensioners by the government.
+The then-permanent Secretary of Bundhun's ministry (Bawanydeal Doolhur) confessed that the minister had ordered the collection of a commission of Rs.10 per blanket from Satyam Alleck, the supplier who had been awarded the contract by the Central Tender Board (CTB) at a price of Rs.98 per blanket.
+During the trial magistrates Feckna and Laulloo received death threats as a form of intimidation.